The Eristics Test

 Envy satisfies key emotions from both devotion and contempt, making the Fixer an awkward fit.

-The Fixer who masters this separation of guilt and disgust will fit in well to devotion/contempt cultures and attachment/envy/zeal cultures.
+The Fixer who masters a separation of guilt and disgust will fit in well to devotion/contempt cultures and attachment/envy/zeal cultures.

 Avoiding toxic attachment